 The government offers early childhood education and care providers support to make it easier for child care services to include children with additional needs and look after them once they are in care under an initiative called the Inclusion Support Program (ISP).

 The stated goal of the ISP is to promote and maintain high quality, inclusive education and care, for all children, including those with ongoing high support needs, in early childhood education and care settings.

 For more information about the ISP and how it operates please click here.

-This child care article was last updated on Thursday, 10 May 2018
+This child care article was last reviewed or updated on Monday, 26 August 2019

 LET'S GET SOCIAL

 WANT MORE?
 SIGN UP TO OUR NEWSLETTER TODAY!

 NEED MORE INFO?
 CHECK OUT OUR OTHER CATEGORIES